Our Story

 Friends of Perennial Press

-Some other presses who we either have worked with or simply find awesome and draw inspiration from!
+Some other presses, small businesses, and cool folks who we either have worked with or simply find awesome and draw inspiration from!

 Get involved

-Want to help us edit?
-Want to get college credits?
+Like what we do?
+Want to get involved?
 Message us here to learn how you can become part of the team!